 A research led by Enfermia Y Fisioterapia revealed the psychological impact on men with sexual dysfunction (with/without spinal cord injury).
 The controlled study was conducted on 85 men who had spinal cord injury (with sexual dysfunction) and 80 men suffering from sexual dysfunction without SCI (spinal cord injury).

 The study subjects were put into two groups of those with SCI and without SCI.
-The first group with SCI had 75.2% reported cases of anejaculation and out of which 16.47% of participants had signs of depression while 35.3% of men in the group had anxiety disorder.
+The first group with SCI had 75.2% reported cases of anejaculation and out of which 16.47% of participants had signs of depression while 35.3% of men in the group had an anxiety disorder.
 All of the research participants showed high quality of living (QOL) scores but felt their sexual life was not satisfactory.

 Unlike premature ejaculation, anejaculation is difficult to diagnose.
-For instance, in case of low semen volume, men often feel that they are not ejaculating at all as they do not notice the small amount of seminal fluid that has been ejaculated.
+For instance, in the case of low semen volume, men often feel that they are not ejaculating at all as they do not notice the small amount of seminal fluid that has been ejaculated.
 Such cases cannot be treated for AE (anejaculation).
-In case of primary anejaculation, it will be extremely difficult for men to explain their ejaculatory problems as they would have never experienced ejaculation.
+In the case of primary anejaculation, it will be extremely difficult for men to explain their ejaculatory problems as they would have never experienced ejaculation.

 Post-ejaculation urine analysis is conducted to see if there is sperm in the urine sample.
 When the urine sample contains sperm, the patient will be treated for RE (retrograde ejaculation).
 But when the post-ejaculation urine sample does not contain sperm the patient will receive treatment for AE.